leon-thomm/Ryven/docs/README.md

 ## Nodes With States

-A node normally shouldn't have states at all.
-And if it has, it should not have a complex network of them.
-For example the only state in a n-dimensional for loop should be the number of dimensions used.
+A node has states if it's behavior depends on the values of intern variables.
+For example the state of a n-dimensional for loop is determined by the number of dimensions used.

-If everything that happens is dependent on what is being triggered (like an execution input) and not on any internal variables, then you don't have to do anything here.

-If your node has states, you can saves these state defining attributes by providing their values in the _get_data()_ method and reloading them in the _set_data()_ method to make sure that the node's state gets reinitialized correctly when loading a project for example.
-You don't have to do this though.
-But if your node's behaviour can be slightly adapted by the user, it often makes sense to save it.
-Just provide all state defining attribute values **in JSON compatible format** in the _get_data()_ method as dictionary.
-Then do the opposite in the _set_data()_ method. _get_data()_ is also called when nodes are copied and _set_data()_ when they are pasted.
+If your node has states, you can save these state defining attributes by providing their values in the _get_data()_ method and reloading them in the _set_data()_ method of the node's class as well as all the custom widget classes.
+This ensures that the node's state gets reinitialized correctly when loading a project or pasting copied components.
+These state defining attributes must be provided in _get_data()_ as a dictionary **in JSON compatible format** and reinitialized correctly in _set_data()_.

-All inputs and outputs get saved and reloaded automatically as they are, so if you added some or removed some, you don't have to worry about that in _get_data()_, _set_data()_, you just need to reset your intern variables telling your class in which state the node is currently in.
+All inputs and outputs get saved and reloaded automatically as they are, so if you added some or removed some, you don't have to worry about that in, you just need to reset your custom variables telling your object in which state the node is currently in.

-This applies on the normal node class as well as on all the widgets classes, these have _get_data()_ and _set_data()_ too - same behavior.

-## Removing Method
+## Remove Event

-The _removing()_ method is being called when a node gets removed from the flow.
+Your node as well as all it's custom widgets has a _remove_event()_ which is being called when a node gets removed from the flow.
 This is only important for nodes that autonomously run independent computations like threads or timers.
 These should all get stopped in this method.

-This applies on the normal node class as well as on all the widgets classes, these have _removing()_ too.

 ## Programming Widgets

 The possibility to program custom widgets for the nodes is one of the core concepts.
-A widget must derive from [QWidget](https://doc.qt.io/qtforpython/PySide2/QtWidgets/QWidget.html) from Qt either directly or indirectly (like deriving from [QPushButton](https://doc.qt.io/qtforpython/PySide2/QtWidgets/QPushButton.html#qpushbutton)).
-So you use PySide2 to program widgets.
+For that, you use PySide2 (aka Qt For Python) directly.
+A widget must derive from [QWidget](https://doc.qt.io/qtforpython/PySide2/QtWidgets/QWidget.html) either directly or indirectly.
+Deriving from [QPushButton](https://doc.qt.io/qtforpython/PySide2/QtWidgets/QPushButton.html#qpushbutton) for example would make a valid widget too.
 There are no restrictions - your custom widget can be any QWidget (which itself can contain about anything).
-A node can have a main widget which sits either between or under the ports, and every data input of a node can have a widget too.
-All widget classes must be stated in the NodeManager (whether a node has a main widget and every custom input widget in its _Input Widgets_ area).
-When saving the node in a package, the NodeManager will then create template files (_METACODE_) for all these widgets, just like for the node intance class.
-To program the widgets, simply edit these metacode files.
-If you are not familiar with Qt but have already worked with other big GUI libraries, getting into PySide2 (aka _Qt for Python_) is not very difficult I guess.
+If you are not familiar with Qt but have already worked with other big GUI libraries, getting into PySide2 is not very difficult, I guess.
 Use the existent nodes with widgets as reference.
+A node can have a main widget which sits either between or under the ports, and every data input of a node can have a custom widget too.
+All widget classes must be declared in the NodeManager (whether a node has a main widget and every custom input widget in the _Input Widgets_ area).
+The NodeManager will then create template files for all these widgets which you then can edit either directly in the NodeManager or outside by editing the metacode files directly.
+All widget metacode files are located in the widgets folder inside the node's folder.

 ### Access Parent Node